 An herb proves to be just as effective as a popular Diabetes drug

 While Berberine can be promising in the treatment of type 2 diabetes by lowering blood glucose and lipid levels, it is still not the end-all-be-all.
 Diet must always be considered in the treatment of diabetes to truly get to the root cause.
-A diet free of grains and rich in meat, vegetables, and good sources of fat an effective dietary approach.
+A diet rich in plants and lean proteins (fish and organic poultry) and good sources of fat (avocado, olive oil, nuts) is an effective dietary approach.
 Think “caveman diet.”

 Editor’s Note: The information in this article is intended for your educational use only.
 Always seek the advice of your physician or other qualified health practitioners with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health program.